chat loading...

 • Make them diverse and representative of the student population

-• Make sure they are available in electronic format, removing barriers for large cohorts sand off-campus students.
+• Make sure they are available in electronic format, removing barriers for large cohorts and off-campus students.

 Further reading: Pedagogy of Reading Lists